 Scheduling of Electives/Clerkships

-The required clerkships will be scheduled in early 2012.
+The required clerkships are scheduled in early 2015.
 Following the scheduling of required core clerkships, electives are scheduled using a computer algorithm that equitably assigns students using their elective preferences in nine separate rounds of computer matching.

-All scheduling is the final responsibility of the Dean's Office, Medical Student Affairs.
+All scheduling is the final responsibility of the Medical Student Affairs Records and Registration Office.
 Retroactive elective credit for previous experience (research, clinical work, etc.) will not be granted.
 Students are discouraged from scheduling any elective that would involve being taught and/or evaluated by a family member.

 Elective Schedule Change Policy

 After the initial computer elective match, schedule changes may be submitted on "Elective Change Request" forms in accordance with the following:

 - One complete "Elective Change Request" form is required for each calendar month being changed.

 - A complete "Elective Change Request" form requires the student's faculty advisor's approval and the course director's approval for the elective being dropped, and for the elective being added.
 Please note: For electives in institutions with a director of medical education, his/her approval is required instead of the individual course director's approval.

 - A complete "Elective Change Request" form is due in the Student Records Section, Medical Student Affairs, Medical Science Building, Room 162 ONE MONTH PRIOR to the start of the elective unless otherwise noted in the course description.
 Students are requested to contact Medical Student Affairs staff should any difficulty be encountered in contacting the advisor or course director.
 Faculty and hospital directors of medical education request adequate notification of change.